-The rules and guidance information for night VFR are ambiguous.
+Safety Issue 1 The rules and guidance information for night VFR are ambiguous.
 This could lead to night VFR pilots flying longer distances than permitted at night and encountering night flying conditions outside their capabilities.

 - 5.3.
 The requirements for the issue of a private or commercial helicopter pilot licence and the privileges, limitations and currency requirements of that licence are set out in CARs Part 61. - 5.4.
-A private or commercial helicopter pilot wanting to exercise their privileges during the night must have night flight-time experience acceptable to the Director (CARs Part 61.203(5)) and have the appropriate rating (CARs Part 61.205). - 5.5.
-AC61-3 'Pilot Licences and Ratings Private Pilot Licence' and AC61-5 provide guidance, including on what is considered acceptable flight experience, and the ratings awarded based on that experience. - 5.6.
-There is ambiguity between the relevant CARs and the advisory circulars, and within the advisory circulars themselves, as to what a 'night rating' allows a pilot to do.
-CARs Part 1 defines a cross-country flight as being 25 nm from the point of departure, whereas the advisory circulars calculate a cross-country flight as being 25 nm from the centre of a lighted heliport or aerodrome. - 5.7.
-The Commission found evidence that pilots interpreted the CARs and advisory circulars in different ways, including by flying more than 25 nm from their points of departure at night without night cross-country ratings, as long as they remained within 25 nm of any lighted heliport or aerodrome. - 5.8.
-The CAA has taken the following safety action to address this issue: - A work programme involving a complete horizontal review of the Part 61 Advisory Circular specific to helicopters.
-The main focus areas are: - night flying including clarification and training guidance of Night VFR operations - basic Instrument flying (currency to be included in the BFR60 currently only compass turns)
+A private or commercial helicopter pilot wanting to exercise their privileges during the night must have night flight-time experience acceptable to the Director of Civil Aviation (CARs Part 61.203(5)) and have the appropriate rating (CARs Part 61.205). - 5.5.
+AC61-3 Pilot Licences and Ratings Private Pilot Licence and AC61-5 provide guidance, including on what is considered acceptable flight experience, and the ratings awarded based on that experience. - 5.6.
+There is ambiguity between the relevant CARs and the advisory circulars, and within the advisory circulars themselves, as to what a night rating allows a pilot to do.
+CARs Part 1 defines a cross-country flight as being 25 NM from the point of departure, whereas the advisory circulars calculate a cross-country flight as being 25 NM from the centre of a lighted heliport or aerodrome. - 5.7.
+The Commission found evidence that pilots interpreted the CARs and advisory circulars in different ways, including by flying more than 25 NM from their points of departure at night without night cross-country ratings, as long as they remained within 25 NM of any lighted heliport or aerodrome. - 5.8.
+The CAA has taken the following safety action to address this issue: - established a work programme involving a complete horizontal review of the Part 61 Advisory Circular specific to helicopters.
+The main focus areas are: - night flying including clarification and training guidance of night VFR operations